A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: Introduction

-The remainder of this paper is organized as follows: In Section \ref{sec:RGs}, we begin by introducing the concept of RGs in principle, followed by the theoretical foundations of the CM and its integration into our framework detailed in Section~\ref{sec:cm}.
-We then present the proposed system architecture used to implement our emulation approach in Section~\ref{sec:system}.
-Section~\ref{sec:Results} presents the emulation results, including various RG protocols and the cross-QPU entanglement of processing qubits in Section~\ref{sec:RemoteGatesExecution} and Section~\ref{sec:cross-QPU}.
-We then extend the analysis to more complex scenarios by demonstrating the emulation of distributed Grover’s search and the QFT in Section~\ref{sec:Grover} and Section~\ref{sec:QFT}.
+The remainder of this paper is organized as follows: Section~\ref{sec:SystemModel} presents the system model and theoretical foundations.
+Specifically, Section~\ref{sec:II-A} introduces the concept of RGs, while Section~\ref{sec:II-B} details the theoretical foundations of the CM and its integration into our framework.
+Section~\ref{sec:II-C} then describes the proposed interconnected system and the algorithms used to implement the emulation approach.
+Section~\ref{sec:Results} presents the emulation results, beginning with the experimental setup in Section~\ref{sec:setup}, followed by the execution of various RG protocols in Section~\ref{sec:RemoteGatesExecution}.
+The analysis is then extended to more complex scenarios, demonstrating the emulation of distributed Grover's search algorithm and the QFT in Section~\ref{sec:Grover} and Section~\ref{sec:QFT}, respectively.
+Finally, Section~\ref{sec:Conclusion} concludes the paper.